pysailor/osha.applicationform/README.rst

 * Create a new Form Folder named 'HR Application form' (it is important that the form id is 'hr-application-form' or 'hr_application_form' to make the rdb integration work)
-* Change the form view by clicking on "Display -> HR Application Form"
 * Click on "Actions -> Import"
 * Select file "hr-application-form.tar.gz"
 * Check "Remove Existing Form Items?"
 * Click "import"
+* Change the form view by clicking on "Display -> HR Application Form"

 XXX: At the moment, there are some additional manual steps needed to make the form work properly:

-* Click on 'Add new -> RDBPloneFormGenAdapter' and enter ``osha.applicationformdb`` in the 'Database utility name' field, then click 'Save'
+* Click on 'Add new -> RDBPloneFormGenAdapter' and enter:

+  * ``osha.applicationformdb`` in the 'Database utility name' field (or ``osha.applicationform.testdb`` if you want to use a temporary in-memmory sqlite database).

+  * In "Form fields to exclude" add the following entries:

+    * application-help
+    * languages-help
+    * retype-email-address

 * Click on 'Actions -> Rename' and rename the adapter to ``rdb-adapter``
 * Go back to the form, click on 'QuickEdit' tab and make sure that RDB Action Adapter is enabled.
-* On the 'Contents' tab, click on the 'Languages' field.
+* On the same page, click on the edit icon next to the 'Languages' field.
-* Click 'Edit', then check options 'Allow Row Deletion', 'Allow Row Insertion' and 'Allow Row Reordering'
+* Check options 'Allow Row Deletion', 'Allow Row Insertion' and 'Allow Row Reordering'
 * Click 'Save'.